sidj01sar26/Visit-Italy/README.md

 1. Install NodeJS
 2. Install ReactJS
-   Start Visual Code
+3. Start Visual Code, Open Terminal, and type
-   Open Terminal
-   type create-react-app myapp & Enter, this will install all of the dependencies to build and run.
+   " create-react-app myapp " & enter, this will install all of the dependencies to build and run.

 ## Run this application
 1. Open Visual Studio